 Purpose, background, timeline, and contact information for the West Portland Town Center Plan.

 The Bureau of Planning and Sustainability is working with a diverse group of partners and the broader SW community to create a West Portland Town Center Plan (WPTC).
 The plan will lay out a vision for a complete and inclusive community around “The Crossroads,” the intersection of Barbur Boulevard, I-5 and Capitol Highway.
+Together we are laying the groundwork for:

 Read a short handout summarizing what we have heard so far from community members: